-The American city of New York led the way with mass transit systems, and got its first metro line as long ago as 1904.
-In 1953, control of the system was assumed by the New York City Transit Authority, which also took over the running of all metropolitan bus services.
+New York City in the US led the way with mass transit systems and started operating its first metro line as long ago as 1904.
+In 1953, control of the system was assumed by the New York City Transit Authority, which also took over the management of all metropolitan bus services.

-With daily passengers totalling 3.1 million, the New York City Transit system operates 24 hours per day.
+With daily passenger numbers totalling 3.1 million, the New York City Transit system operates 24 hours per day.
 It is a massive system by any standards, running 6,500 scheduled trains per day, and serving 468 stations on 25 interconnected lines.

-More than 3200 turnstiles on the system's 468 stations have been modernised to allow them to take new magnetic MetroCards, which allow free transfer between the subways and buses.
+More than 3,200 turnstiles at the system’s 468 stations have been modernised to allow them to take new magnetic MetroCards, which allow free transfer between the subways and buses.

-New benefits for passengers using frequent traveller passes are regularly introduced, the latest being an offer allowing passengers buying passes by post to take 44 journeys for the price of 40.
+New benefits for passengers using frequent traveller passes are regularly introduced, the latest being an offer allowing passengers to buy passes by post to take 44 journeys for the price of 40.
 Single journeys cost $1.50.

-The latest plans for the system consist of a massive re-equipment project, encompassing rolling stock and signalling and communications equipment, details of which are given below.
+The latest plans for the system consist of a massive re-equipment project, encompassing rolling stock and signalling and communications equipment.

 The overall cost of this project has been estimated at $9bn.

-However, the modernization project has not been without its problems.
-The new republican state governor took back $200m destined for the modernisation project to help balance the city's overall budget.
+However, the modernisation project has not been without its problems.
+The new Republican state Governor took back $200m destined for the modernisation project to help balance the city’s overall budget.

-This was on top of cuts in the system's annual operating subsidy, which has forced the imposition of substantial cuts in operating costs and fare increases.
+This was on top of cuts in the system’s annual operating subsidy, which has forced the imposition of substantial operating cost cuts and fare increases.

 The New York City Subway’s rolling stock is some of the best-known and most distinctive in the world.

-However, in one of the biggest re-equipment projects of its type, the original trains are being replaced by 680 cars, designated R142, and built by Bombardier Transportation in Canada.
-The metro also has an option for a further 200 vehicles.
+However, in one of the biggest re-equipment projects of its type, the original trains were replaced by 680 cars, designated R142 and built by Bombardier Transportation in Canada.

-Kawasaki of Japan will build a further 400 vehicles, to complete the provision of a new generation of trains.
+Kawasaki of Japan built a further 400 vehicles to complete the provision of a new generation of trains.

-All track on the New York City Subway consists of sleepers on ballast or concrete beds, with resilient pads.
+All tracks on the New York City Subway include sleepers on ballast or concrete beds, with resilient pads.

-The system is electrified at 625v dc, with current supplied through a third rail.
-New workshops and depots, due for completion in 1999, were also included in the overall modernization programme.
+The system is electrified at 625V DC, with current supplied through a third rail.
+New workshops and depots were also included in the overall modernisation programme.

 Headways on the busiest routes can be as short as 90 seconds, which makes the monitoring and control of the system’s 10,675 signals, 205 substations and 540 peak period service trains a considerable challenge.